Use Javascript to Modify Selected Text in Multiple Nodes

 <div>Sample Text1</div> <p> Sample Text2</p><i>Sample Text3</i>

 I would like to then surround the selected text with the h1 tags using surroundContents() method but I cannot as it will only work if the selected text are all in a single node.
-Also I want to modify the text inside of all the nodes at once, how can I go about doing those things just mentioned?
+Also I want to modify the text inside of all the nodes at once (When I say all at once what I mean is I don’t have to modify the text in each node separately), how can I go about doing those things just mentioned?